daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

     - One for retrive daily github activies(run daily).
     - And the other for create monthly report(run at first day of each month)
 - That way the successful run would be all task run successfully.
 Then we can recieve email on retries or failures.
-- Cut the customed result message, cause that task is unecessary.
-Cause now each dags have a single purpose, there is only need to recieve successful dag run email.
+- Cut the customed result message task, cause that is unecessary.
+Now each dag has a single duty, there is only need to recieve successful dag run email.